VitorGreff/Star-Wars-API/README.md

 So everytime you run the application, either on dev or test profile, 6 requests will be made to the external api to populate the database.

-This was not part of the challenge but I really thought that would be a good exercise to overcome as I was obligated to read about json trees and stuff like that.
+This was not part of the challenge but, I really thought that would be a good exercise to overcome as I was obligated to read about json trees and stuff like that.

 ## References
 https://github.com/AmeDigital/challenge-back-end-hit